The Concerto Competition

 Brass Piano Perc/Guitar

-2. Each performance area (brass, string, percussion/guitar, piano, voice, and woodwind) will elect a chair in December to compile the numbers of student contestants who will participate in the preliminary round.
-The chair will submit this information to the Chair of Performance Studies before the end of the semester.
+2. Each performance area (brass, string, percussion/guitar, piano, voice, and woodwind) will determine a faculty member in December of the prior semester whose responsibility is to compile the numbers of student contestants who will participate in the preliminary round.
+These area competition coordinator will submit this information to the IC Competition Director before the end of the semester.

 4. Normally, there will be a fifteen-minute break every two hours of the competition.
-The Associate Dean and Performance Studies Chair will confer late during the preliminary days to decide upon the exact schedule, considering the number of finalists and particular demands for stage settings.
+The Competition Director will confer late during the preliminary days to decide upon the exact schedule, considering the number of finalists and particular demands for stage settings.

 5. As in the preliminary round, finalists will perform from memory and provide their own accompanist.